cytoflow/cytoflow/docs/index.rst

 			:color: secondary
 			:expand:

-			Take me to the developer's guide!
+			Take me to the developer's manual!

 What is Cytoflow?
 -----------------